Special Educational Needs and Disabilities (SEND)

 We aim to ensure that each environment is accessible to all pupils, including those with SEND.
 Some reasonable adjustments may be as follows:

 - Physical environments - lifts, lighting, wheelchair access, dedicated disabled parking places

 - Assistive technology - use of specialist IT equipment, including chromebooks and reader pens

 - Increased access to the curriculum and assistance during examinations

 - Transport requirements

-A range of specialist provision is available across the Federation, including:
+A range of specialist provision is available, including: